How Do Thoughts Create Stress?

 This is because each thought we have generates an emotion, and the body responds to that emotional energy - for instance, by tightening the muscles or by releasing certain chemicals in the brain, which in turn makes our mood change.

 Thoughts create stress which can be seen as 'positive' stress (such as a feeling of motivation to take action) or 'negative' stress (such as anxiety or worry about something you cannot change).
-The more attention you give to a thought, the more attached to its emotional energy you become, regardless it makes you feel good or bad.

 Initially there would be nothing wrong with having 'positive' stress - stress that propels you into action.
 The problem, at least for me, comes when the monkey mind hangs on to thoughts that create negative stress - thoughts of "I can't", "I'm not good enough", "It's not possible".

 In fact, recall a time when you had some sort of problem, and remember how you thought about it over and over, maybe trying to figure out the next step or simply trying to find a thought that gave you relief.
-You may recall how tired you felt after some time of thinking about your problem.
+You may recall how tired you felt after spending some time thinking about your problem.

-Once you see how thoughts create stress you can choose to use your mind in the best possible way - in a way that benefits you.
 This is, you want to make use of the creative thinking energy when needed, while at the same time not be carried away by the emotional energy created by every single thought that arises.

 The key is to be able to let go of the thoughts and the energy they carry.
 Here are three different paths that can lead you to be free from stress: